-One potential mistake that a new trader may find themselves making after researching possible trading strategies is opting for ones which suit other types of trading but aren’t in any way relevant to the somewhat specific world of CFD trading.
-While it’s the case that tactical thinking is significant no matter what instruments you’re planning to trade, it’s also the case that strategies which work well for stock trading don’t necessarily work as CFD trading strategies.
-Long-term stock strategies, for example, don’t consider the fact that CFD brokers can in some cases levy charges on you for leaving a position open overnight in a way that many traditional stock brokers would never choose to do, which is just one reason why these can’t always be easily replicated as CFD trading strategies.
+After researching possible trading strategies, one potential mistake that a new trader may make is opting for strategies that suit other types of trading but aren’t in any way relevant to the specific world of CFD trading.
+While tactical thinking is significant no matter what instruments you’re planning to trade, it’s also the case that strategies that work well for stock trading don’t necessarily work in CFD trading.
+Long-term stock strategies, for example, don’t consider the fact that CFD brokers can sometimes levy charges for leaving a position open overnight, which many traditional stock brokers would never do.
+This is just one of the reasons why not all trading strategies can be easily replicated as CFD trading strategies.

 Choosing a Strategy That Works for You

-From swing trading to Connors RSI and from Bollinger Bands to momentum, there are all sorts of strategies available for CFD trading, and it can sometimes seem a little overwhelming to choose between them if this is a world you’re new to.
-Narrowing down the list is even harder once you’ve taken into account the fact that CFD strategies are not one size fits all, and that you’ll need to weld together different strategies in order to find one that works.
-Usually, finding the right strategy for you relies on putting together a combination of different priorities.
+From swing trading to Connors RSI and from Bollinger Bands to momentum, there are all sorts of strategies and tools available for CFD trading, and it can sometimes seem a little overwhelming for new traders to choose between them.
+Narrowing down the list is even harder once you’ve taken into account the fact that CFD strategies are not one-size-fits-all, and that you’ll need to weld together different strategies in order to find one that works for you.
+Usually, finding the right strategy for you relies on identifying your priorities, and putting together a combination of different tools and techniques.

 Understanding the Trading Tools

-No matter what CFD strategy you choose, it’s highly likely that you’ll need to get your head around order execution tools in order to give yourself the best possible chance of realising a profit on a sale.
-One of the major order execution functions on practically every CFD trading platform, for example, is the stop loss function.
+No matter what CFD strategy you choose, in order to give yourself the best possible chance of realising a profit on your sales, it’s highly likely that you’ll need to get your head around order execution tools.
+For example, one of the major order execution functions on practically every CFD trading platform is the stop loss function.
 Setting up one of these ensures that your position will close and your CFD will sell once a trade reaches your safe profit region or acceptable loss limits, even if you’re away from your device.

-- Order execution tools designed to work as part of your strategy
+- Order execution tools are designed to work as part of your strategy

-- Stop losses, hedging tools both common options
+- Stop losses and hedging tools are both common options

-- Vital to understand how they fit into your wider tactics
+- It is vital to understand how they fit into your wider tactics

-Another is the hedging function offered by many platforms, which allows you to speculate in both directions on the same market.
+Another trading tool is the hedging function offered by many platforms, which allows you to speculate in both directions on the same market.
 These tools aren’t strategies in themselves, though.
-Instead, they’re functions which need to be integrated into a wider strategy in order to have a tangible effect.
+They are functions that need to be integrated into a wider strategy in order to have a tangible effect.
 Applying a stop loss, for example, won’t have a tactical benefit unless it complements some other strategic action.
-It’s well worth researching the power of these functions before you get your trading career off the ground, as they can in some cases transform a trading experience from an unprofitable one into a safer, more profitable one, but only when properly used and understood by the trader.
+It’s well worth researching the power of these functions before you get your trading career off the ground, as they can, in some cases, transform a trading experience from an unprofitable one into a safer, more profitable one – but only when properly used and understood by the trader.

 Back testing essentially means applying your trading strategy to a range of historical market data points in order to work out how it would perform if you ran it today.
-Although prior performance is, of course, never a guaranteed indicator of how a market may perform in the future, it is an important part of understanding how a market develops and working out what particular events can trigger it to perform in a certain way.
-Given the importance of analysing a market or instrument’s previous performance in this way, it’s likely that almost every CFD strategy will involve back testing to some degree.
+Although prior performance is, of course, never a guaranteed indicator of how a market may perform in the future, it is an important part of understanding how a market develops, and working out which events trigger which outcomes.
+Given the importance of analysing a market or an instrument’s previous performance in this way, it’s likely that almost every CFD strategy will involve back testing to some degree.

 Top 3 Forex Broker Comparison